ideonate/cdsdashboards/docs/chapters/setup/localprocess.rst

 The key package for the hub environment is cdsdashboards itself; for the user environment the crucial package is jhsingle-native-proxy as well as the 'presentation package' - Voila, which is a user-friendly and safe way to display Jupyter notebooks to non-technical users.

+If you plan to make use of streamlit dashboards, also :code:`pip install streamlit` in the user environment.

 Changes to jupyterhub_config.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Change or add the following in your jupyterhub_config.py file.

+**NOTE: you need to choose one of the two first sections below depending on whether you are using SystemdSpawner or LocalProcessSpawner -
+comment or delete the other.**

 ::